chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/2_configure_env.md

         chmod u+x fail_az.sh

 {{% /expand %}}

-### 2.3 Set up the programming language environment (for Python, Java, C#, or PowerShell) {#notbash}

-Choose the appropriate section below for your language

 {{% expand "Click here for instructions if using Python:" %}}

+1. Check that **python 3** is installed.
+This is _already_ installed with AWS CloudShell or Amazon Linux.
+      ```
+      $ python3 --version
+      Python 3.7.10
+      ```
+    * Any version is fine

+1. The scripts are written in python with **boto3**.
+This is _already_ installed with AWS CloudShell or Amazon Linux.
+    * Check that boto3 is installed using this command `pip show boto3`
-1. The scripts are written in python with boto3.
-On Amazon Linux, this is already installed.
-Use your local operating system instructions to install boto3: <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation>
+    * If it _not_ installed, then use your local operating system instructions to install boto3: <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#installation>

 1. Download the {{% githublink link_name="resiliency Python scripts from GitHub" path="static/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Code/FailureSimulations/python/" %}} to a location convenient for you to execute them.
 You can use the following links to download the scripts: